baditaflorin/openai_hackathon/README.md

 ### Web Application

 You can also run a FastAPI-based web interface for drag-and-drop file upload and processing.
-The home page now lists all previously processed files—click any file to view its detailed transcript, script, and distribution.
+The home page now displays all previously processed files as responsive cards—click any card to view its detailed transcript, short & long descriptions, and extracted entities.

 ```bash
 pip install -r requirements.txt